Can Dogs Eat Broccoli?

 How Much Broccoli Can Dogs Eat?

-Broccoli is a healthy treat for dogs, but portion control is essential.
+Broccoli is a healthy treat for dog breeds, but portion control is essential.
 Broccoli should make up no more than 10% of your dog’s daily diet, with the remaining 90% coming from balanced dog food.
 Overfeeding broccoli can lead to digestive issues, so always serve it in moderation.

 Here’s a guide on safe portion sizes based on your dog’s weight and breed size: